jimhigson/oboe.js-dissertation/main/main.md

 Running the tests
 -----------------

-The Grunt task runner is used to automate routine tasks such as executing the tests and building, configured so that the unit and component tests run automatically whenever a change is made to a source file or specification.
+The Grunt task runner [@grunt] is used to automate routine tasks such as executing the tests and building, configured so that the unit and component tests run automatically whenever a change is made to a source file or specification.
 As well as executing correctly, the project is